Semi-classical spacetime thermodynamics: Outlook

 The interconnection between thermodynamics and gravity has shed light on the classical structure of gravity, and as we show here, it also can open new paths in the comprehension of gravitational theories beyond the classical realm.
 Specifically, we dug in the search of understanding quantum effects in gravity by the introduction of the well-known quantum character of matter and consider the framework of semi-classical gravity (where the backreaction of the quantum matter onto the spacetime geometry) derived from thermodynamics of spacetime.

 For this purpose, we have first developed a framework for deriving the equations of motion of scalar-tensor theories of gravity from thermodynamics.
-Our approach uses the previously introduced augmented Wald entropy, but provides its physical interpretation in terms of the dynamical Wald entropy.
+Our approach uses the previously introduced augmented Wald entropy, but offers its physical interpretation in terms of the Wald entropy of a quasi-stationary horizon with Neumann boundary conditions imposed on the scalar field, explicitly shown in $2$D. We further proposed that the scalar field potential enters the equations of motion as a work performed by an external force imposed on the stretched light cone by the exterior spacetime.
 Using these tools, we then focused on rigorously deriving the semi-classical gravitational field equation in $2$-dimensional JT gravity from generalized entropy of locally constructed stretched light cones, incorporating conformal quantum matter fields and their corresponding backreaction.
 As a side product, we have also shown that the dynamical Wald entropy agrees with the generalized entropy, improving previous results obtained in the context of black hole thermodynamics in JT gravity.

 We have finally extended our analysis to $4$-dimensional general relativity, for which the semi-classical backreaction does not appear to be fully encoded in the conformal anomaly as in the previous $2$-dimensional case.
 In this context we have been able to analyze the derivation of the gravitational dynamics recovering the conformal anomaly from the augmented Wald entropy.
 The future perspective involves, first, to compute the dynamical entropy in this setup and compare it with the augmented Wald entropy; and second, to extend the analysis to the (presently unknown) full generalized entropy and complete the semi-classical dynamical picture of $4$-dimensional gravity.